-Roku plugs into your TV using an HDMI cable, connected from your TV to the Roku device.
-The Roku is then connected to the internet via a wired or wireless connection to your home network.
+Roku plugs into your TV using an HDMI cable connected from your TV to the Roku device.
+Roku connects to the internet via a wired or wireless connection to your home network.

-Roku works by downloading video from the internet, you then watch on your TV.
-The video doesn’t need to be saved as it’s watched as Roku downloads or “streams” the video.
-Apps or “channels” are programs you load on to your Roku device that provide you with various movies and TV shows.
+Roku works by downloading video from the Internet, you then watch on your TV.
+The video isn’t saved as it’s watched while Roku downloads or “streams” the video.
+Apps or “channels” are programs you load onto your Roku device that provide you with various movies and TV shows.
 This works much like installing apps on a smartphone or tablet.

-In most cases, the shows are a recorded, stored by the channel provider and streamed to your Roku.
+In most cases, the shows are recorded, stored by the channel provider, and streamed to your Roku.
 This differs from the live TV experience you receive with cable TV.
 However, with a Roku and the right channels, you can watch a majority of your favorite shows.
-You just watch one day later.

-The Roku gives you the power to decide what shows you want to watch and when you want to watch them, so it’s essentially watching TV as if everything is on-demand.
+Roku gives you the power to decide what shows you want to watch and when you want to watch them.
+It’s like watching TV as if everything is on-demand.
 Since Roku greatly expands your on-demand options, you may even want one to supplement your cable subscription instead of replacing it.
 I’ll go into more detail on that later in the guide.

-At first, I thought this many options would be overwhelming, but that isn’t the case.
-You chose which channels are available on Roku.
+Some may think this many options would be overwhelming, but that isn’t the case.
+You choose which channels are available on Roku.
 Only a handful of the most popular channels come already installed on the device.

-Here are some other examples of other top tier Roku Channels:
+Here are some other examples of other top Channels available on Roku:

 News: CBS News, Fox News, Sky News, The Blaze, Weather Nation, and more

-Aside from video content, there is a plethora of music Roku channels to choose from like Pandora, Spotify, and Slacker.
+Aside from video content, there are a plethora of music Roku channels to choose from, like Pandora, Spotify, and Slacker.
 There aren’t enough hours in the day to enjoy all the available content on Roku’s numerous channels.
 Check out this link for more information on the top Roku channels.

 How To Add Channels To Roku

 This navigates you to the Roku Channel Store (don’t worry, most are free to install).
-As you can see by the picture below; there are numerous options to find channels.
+As you can see from the picture below, there are numerous options to find channels.